 - Study Subject: Fellowships are awarded in the area of humanities and humanistic social sciences.

-- Number of Awards: Sixty-eight fellowships are awarded annually.
+- Number of Scholarships: Sixty-eight fellowships are awarded annually.

 - Nationality: Applicants who are enrolled in PhD programs in the United States, regardless of citizenship

-- The award can be taken in USA or Abroad
+- Scholarship can be taken in USA or Abroad

 - Eligible Countries: Applicants who are enrolled in PhD programs in the United States, regardless of citizenship are eligible for these fellowships.

-The program is open to graduate students in the humanities and humanistic social sciences—regardless of citizenship—enrolled in PhD programs in the United States.
-Applicants to the 2019 IDRF competition must complete all PhD requirements except on-site research by the time the fellowship begins or by December 2019, whichever comes first.
+- Entrance Requirements: The program is open to graduate students in the humanities and humanistic social sciences—regardless of citizenship—enrolled in PhD programs in the United States.
+Applicants to the 2022 IDRF competition must complete all PhD requirements except on-site research by the time the fellowship begins or by December 2022, whichever comes first.